-This neighborhood restaurant offers a tour of France via its menu, from classic crêpes to coq au vin.
+This neighborhood restaurant offers a regional tour of France via its menu, from classic crêpes to coq au vin.
 Lunch, brunch, and dinner can all be had on the restaurant’s breezy tented patio area.
 Don’t miss the global wine list and Champagne cocktails.

 Long Island City: American Brass

 There’s no better time than summer for enjoying waterfront dining and fresh seafood, and American Brass complements its upscale East River setting with seasonal menus and local ingredients.
-Along with dishes such as steak frites, cavatelli with peekytoe crab, and raw seafood towers, diners can take in views of Manhattan and Gantry State Park while eating at American Brass.
+Along with steak frites, cavatelli with peekytoe crab, and raw seafood towers, diners can take in views of Manhattan and Gantry State Park while eating at American Brass.
 The restaurant’s chic and breezy greenhouses provide additional outdoor seating and a space to grow microgreens.

 Little Italy: San Gennaro

 One of the newer arrivals to Arthur Avenue, San Gennaro mixes traditional Italian-American fare with lesser-seen specials inspired by the Italian-born chef’s upbringing.
-Sit on the shaded, open-air patio and enjoy favorites such as veal milanese or a regional dish like linguine al ragu di noci, a pasta dish with walnut sauce from Italy’s Liguria region.
+Sit on the shaded, open-air patio and enjoy favorites such as veal milanese or regional fare like linguine al ragu di noci, a pasta dish with walnut sauce from Italy’s Liguria region.
 Cap off the meal with a cool serving of lemon sorbet or tiramisu.